 The Soviet supersonic airliner, the Tupolev 144, will begin regular passenger flights next Tuesday, November 1st.

-The Soviet supersonic airliner, the Tupolev 144, will begin regular passenger flights next Tuesday, November 1st.
+Background: The Soviet supersonic airliner, the Tupolev 144, will begin regular passenger flights next Tuesday, November 1st.
 It will be flying an internal route, between Moscow and Alma Ata, in Soviet Central Asia, and will make the 4,000 kilometre (2,500 mile) journey in under two hours.